Table of Contents

 Who will be involved in the battle?

-Jesus Christ will lead a heavenly army to fight the enemies of Israel (Rev. 12:7–9, 17; 17:14; 19:11–21).
+Jesus Christ will lead a heavenly army to fight the enemies of His people (Revelation 12:7–9, 17; 17:14; 19:11–21).
 These enemies include all those who oppose God’s authority (Ezekiel 39:7).
 Lucifer’s entire Babylonian system (representing all false religions) will attempt to destroy God’s children (Revelation 17:3), to rule the world, and overcome the truth.

 Is the Modern Nation of Israel the one that will be persecuted by Satan?

 No, God’s promises to ancient Israel in the Old Testament were conditional on their obedience (Deuteronomy 28; 1 Kings 9:4-7).
 But because of their continued disobedience, God permitted them to be taken captive to Babylon for seventy years.
 Through the prophets Isaiah and Jeremiah, God foretold of their return from that captivity.

 Today, some Bible students mistakenly apply these prophecies of restoration to the future victory of the modern nation of Israel not realizing that these predictions have already been fulfilled long ago.
 Because of Israel’s disobedience and rejection of Christ, God’s promises are no longer applicable for the modern nation of Israel.
 Though the fulfillment failed when Israel failed to be faithful, the promises themselves were never nullified or withdrawn but they apply to spiritual Israel.